Mackenzie | January 11, 2023 | Digital Marketing

 If you are properly tagging your email campaigns with email parameters, any traffic that arrives to your site from an email will show up as email traffic.

 Traffic that comes to your website from any other website that is not a social media platform or a search engine.
 Someone clicking over to your website from a hyperlink on another blog would be considered referral traffic.

 If you have any traffic that doesn't fit into the above categories, or has been specifically tagged as "other", it will fall into this traffic category.

 Now that we have a clear understanding of all of the different types of traffic sources, let's dive into two of the most important: direct traffic and organic traffic.
 We're going to start with direct traffic because honestly, it's a little complicated.

 Direct traffic is supposed to be any traffic that's coming directly to your site.
-That means anyone typing your URL into their web browser or clicking to your site from a bookmarked link.
+That means anyone typing your URL into their web browser or clicking to visit your site from a bookmarked link.
 Unfortunately, direct traffic really isn't as clear cut as that.
 This experiment done by SearchEngineLand and Groupon revealed that as much as 60% of traffic considered to be direct traffic is actually organic traffic.

 Well, browsers don't always report where visitors arrived from when they make it to a website.
 If your analytics tool can't figure out where traffic comes from, they just assume it's direct traffic.
 Since that visitor doesn't have a referral, your analytics don't know where they came from, and they automatically dump them into the direct traffic bucket.